In Exercises 33–40, use the given probability value to determine ... | Channels for Pearson+

 P-value

 The p-value is a statistical measure that helps determine the strength of the evidence against the null hypothesis.
 It quantifies the probability of observing results as extreme as, or more extreme than, the actual observed results, assuming the null hypothesis is true.
-A low p-value (typically less than 0.05) indicates strong evidence against the null hypothesis, suggesting that the observed effect is unlikely to have occurred by random chance.
+A low p-value (typically less than 0.05) indicates strong evidence against the null hypothesis, suggesting that the observed effect is statistically significant.

 Recommended video: